PaddlePaddle/PaddleTS/docs/index.rst

 Welcome to PaddleTS
 ======================

-PaddleTS is an easy-to-use Python library for deep time series modeling, focusing on the state-of-the-art deep neural network models based on PaddlePaddle deep learning framework.
+PaddleTS is an easy to use Python library for deep time series modeling, focusing on the state-of-the-art deep neural network models based on PaddlePaddle deep learning framework.
 It aims to provide great flexibility and excellent user experiences for practitioners and professionals.
 It’s featured with:

-* A unified data structure named TSDataset for representing time series data with one or multiple target variables and optional different kinds of covariates (e.g. known covariates, observed covariates, static covariates, etc.)
+* A unified data structure named TSDataset for representing time series data with one or multiple target variables and optional different kinds of covariates (e.g. known covariates, observed covariates, and static covariates, etc.);

-* A base model class named PaddleBaseModelImpl, which inherits from the PaddleBaseModel and further encapsulates some routine procedures (e.g. data loading, callbacks setup, loss computation, training loop control, etc.) and allows developers to focus on the implementation of network architectures when developing new models
+* A base model class named PaddleBaseModelImpl , which inherits from the PaddleBaseModel and further encapsulates some routine procedures (e.g. data loading, callbacks setup, loss computation, training loop control, etc.) and allows developers to focus on the implementation of network architectures when developing new models;

-* A set of state-of-the-art deep learning models (e.g. NBEATS, NHiTS, LSTNet, TCN, Transformer, etc.)
+* A set of state-of-the-art deep learning models (e.g. NBEATS, NHiTS, LSTNet, TCN, Transformer, etc);

-* A set of transformation operators for data preprocessing (e.g. missing values/outliers handling, one-hot encoding, normalization, and automatic date/time-related covariate generation, etc.)
+* A set of transformation operators for data preprocessing (e.g. missing values/outliers handling, one-hot encoding, normalization, and automatic date/time-related covariate generation, etc.);

-* A set of analysis operators for quick data exploration (e.g. basic statistics and summary)
+* A set of analysis operators for quick data exploration (e.g. basic statistics and summary).

-* Automatic hyper-parameter tuning, enhance model performance easily and efficiently
+* Automatic hyper-parameter tuning.

-Recently updated:

-* Time series representation learning model supported, with TS2Vec model released

-* Probabilistic forecasting supported, with DeepAR model released

-* Some new time series forecasting models like Informer released

-* Auto tuning module AutoTS released, which supports mainstream HPO algorithms and shows significant improvement on multiple models and datasets

-* Third-party (e.g. scikit-learn) ML models & data transformations integration supported
+* Third-party ML models & data transformations integration (e.g., scikit-learn).

+* Run models on GPU devices.

+* TS2Vec, a time series representation learning model.

+* DeepAR, a deep time series model for probabilistic forecasting.

-In the future, more advanced features will be coming, including:
+In future, more advanced features will be coming, including:

-* Time series anomaly detection
+* Time series anomaly detection;
-* More time series representation learning models
+* More time series representation learning models；
-* More probabilistic forecasting models
+* More probabilistic forecasting models;
-* Scenario-specific pipelines which aim to provide an end-to-end solution for solving real-world business problems
+* Scenario-specific pipelines which aim to provide an end-to-end solution for solving real-world business problems;
-* And more
+* And more.

 Project GitHub: https://github.com/PaddlePaddle/PaddleTS